AnaBasya/ACMG_SF_Classifier/README.md

 - Gene name validation: DB entries are validated (normalize_gene_name) to avoid spuriously applying DB evidence for mismatched gene annotations.

 ### Conflicts handling
-- If HQ sources disagree between Pathogenic and Benign (substantive conflict) → variant is marked as HQ conflict and routed to manual review.
 - Mild disagreements (Pathogenic vs Likely pathogenic) may be resolved conservatively towards Pathogenic for auto-assignment.
+- If HQ sources disagree between Pathogenic and VUS → variant is marked as HQ conflict and routed to manual review.
+- If HQ sources disagree between VUS and Benign (substantive conflict) → variant is marked as HQ conflict (-1).

 ---